emiliosanfilippo/IPAT-O/README.md

 # CRM Extensions

 The CRM Extensions folder stores CIDOC CMR extensions found at http://www.cidoc-crm.org/collaboration_resources.
-Differently from the official releases, we re-engineer them in OWL and align them to the Erlangen formalization of CIDOC v.6.2.
+Differently from the official releases, we re-engineer the extensions in OWL and align them to the Erlangen formalization of CIDOC v.6.2.